 First an offline parcel model was used to investigate the effect of 1D and 3D thermal radiation on cloud droplet growth.
-It was found that thermal radiation in general has the potential to enhance droplet growth and rain formation.
+It was found that thermal radiation in general can enhance droplet growth and rain formation.
 3D thermal radiation enhances droplet growth and rain formation more than 1D thermal radiation.
-It was shown that thermal radiation enhances the formation of precipitation embryos in the 10-30 $\mu$ m radius range.
-These embryos have the potential to enhance rain formation in real clouds.
-Thermal radiation can affect cloud droplet growth when one or more of the following conditions are fulfilled: Droplets have already grown to a size of about 10 $\mu$ m or more when being exposed to thermal cooling.
-A cooling period of more than 5 minutes at a cooling rate of 20 Kd-1 or more, and vertical velocities close to zero are favorable for radiative effects.
+It was shown that thermal radiation enhances droplet growth especially in the 10-30 μ m region.
+Thermal radiation can affect cloud droplet growth when one or more of the following conditions are fulfilled:

+Droplets have already grown to a size of about 10 μ m or more when being exposed to thermal cooling.
+A cooling period of more than 5 minutes at a cooling rate of 20 Kd^{-1} or more, and vertical velocities close to zero are favorable for radiative effects.
 If one or more of these factors occur, radiative cooling can enhance droplet growth.
-The main effect was found in recirculating parcels, which fulfill parts of the above-mentioned criteria.
+The main effect was found from recirculating parcels which fulfill parts of the abovementioned criteria.
 Recirculating parcels include droplets that have already grown to a certain size when passing a cloud edge area.
-At the cloud edge area cloud droplets are exposed to large cooling (close to black body emission) and this small number of droplets grows by thermal cooling, which counteracts evaporation.
+At the cloud edge area cloud droplets are exposed to large cooling 15

+(close to black body emission) and this small number of droplets grows by thermal cooling which counteracts evaporation.
 When reentering a cloud, droplet growth continues, generating a broader spectrum, which can enhance rain formation.
-Only 6-7% of our simulated parcels are classified as recirculating, yet they can contribute up to 45-60% of the local rain rate.

-Second, in a more realistic framework we investigated large eddy simulations where thermal radiative effects were applied to droplet growth and dynamics.
+Only 6-7% of our simulated parcels are classified as recirculating, yet they can contribute up to 45-60% of the rain rate.
+Second, in a more realistic framework we investigated large eddy simulations where thermal radiative effects were applied to

+- 5 droplet growth and dynamics.
 It was shown that the effect on droplet growth is small.
 However more clouds produce small amounts of rain when radiative effects are applied to the diffusional droplet growth; thus rain covers a larger area of the simulation domain.
 3D thermal radiative effects exceed 1D thermal radiative effects.
 The largest amount of rain is produced when 3D thermal radiation is applied to dynamics only.
 This was initially considered to be counterintuitive since both microphysical and radiative effects tend to enhance rain.
-We hypothesize that an evaporation-circulation feedback is responsible for less rain in the simulation where radiation is also applied to droplet growth: 3D thermal cooling rates at the cloud edges enhance droplet growth locally at the cloud edge, thus leading to weaker evaporation rates, which in turn reduces the strength of the subsiding shell and the horizontal buoyancy gradient, all leading to weaker cloud turbulence and lower rain production.
-In simulations with 3D thermal cooling only applied to the dynamics, the enhanced cloud circulation causes stronger updrafts in the cloud center, a cloud deepening and more condensation/ rain formation.

-These results could have implications in terms of cloud field organization.
+We hypothesize that an evaporation-circulation feedback is responsible for less rain - 10 in the simulation where radiation is also applied to droplet growth.
+3D thermal cooling rates at the cloud edges enhance droplet growth locally at the cloud edge, thus leading to weaker evaporation rates, which in turn reduces the strength of the subsiding shell and the horizontal buoyancy gradient, all leading to weaker cloud turbulence and lower rain production.
+In simulations with 3D thermal cooling only applied to the dynamics, the enhanced cloud circulation causes stronger updrafts in the cloud center, a cloud deepening and more condensation/ rain formation. - 15 These results could have implication in terms of cloud field organization.
 As shown by Klinger et al. (2017) thermal radiation can cause mesoscale organization of shallow cumulus clouds by changing cloud circulation.
 It was shown that this change in cloud circulation also occurs in the simulation in this study.
 Furthermore, more rain produced by thermal radiation changes the dynamics of the system as a whole.
 The larger area of the domain covered by rain when radiative effects are applied to microphysics could also lead to a feedback in terms of dynamics and cloud field organization.
 Longer simulations are necessary to investigate the organization feedbacks.
-Finally, a trade-wind cumulus case that tends to deepen and generate more precipitation and organization would be worth investigating.
+Finally, a trade-wind cumulus case that tends to deepen and generate more precipitation - and organization would be worth investigating.